In bygone days, the most common remote jobs were in tech and IT.

 Regardless of what job you’re going for, you still need relatively good computer literacy.
 Hell, every single office-based job requires it.
 Thankfully though, you don’t have to be a tech wizard.

-What I’ve done is made a quick list of the most common non-tech remote jobs out there.
-I’ve also included a broad list of expected tasks and even salaries.
+That’s why I decided to whip up a list of some of the most common non-tech remote jobs out there.
+I’ve included a broad list of expected tasks and even salaries.
 Bear in mind, though: salaries are present in US dollars, because that appears to be the most common currency roles provide their information in.

 Non-Tech Remote Jobs: Administrative